mjcaisse/cppnow-website/src/pages/location/transportation.md

 ## The Aspen Airport is Closed During C++Now 2022

-The Aspen/Pitkin County Airport [has announced](https://pitkincounty.com/civicalerts.aspx?AID=465) that it will be closed during the first two weeks of May, 2022.
+The Aspen/Pitkin County Airport [has announced](https://pitkincounty.com/civicalerts.aspx?AID=465) that it will be closed during the first two weeks of May, 2022, starting on May 2nd.

 <span style="color:red;">You may need to make alternative transportation plans!<span>

+#### Recommended solution: The "Boost Bus"
+The airport doesn't shutdown until Monday, which means that it is possible to fly into Aspen as normal.
+However, in order to see all available flights, it may be necessary to look for one-way, multi-city, or "hacker" fares.

+**The conference is arranging a bus from Aspen to the Vail and Denver airports**.
+The *Boost Bus* will leave Aspen at 08:00 on Saturday with a stop at the Vail/Eagle (EGE) airport and final destination at the Denver airport (DIA).
+The fare for this trip will be $75, which you can pay as part of your registration.

+Our recommendation for those flying in is:
+* Fly into Aspen on Saturday or Sunday as normal.
+* Plan to stay the night on Friday night.
+* Take the *Boost Bus* to Vail or Denver at 08:00 Saturday.
+* Schedule an afternoon flight out of Vail or a mid to late afternoon flight out of Denver.

-#### Options for getting into Aspen without going through ASE
+#### Options for getting into and out of Aspen without going through ASE

 * It is possible to rideshare or rent a car at Vail/Eagle (EGE).
 There are direct flights to EGE from ATL, DEN, DFW, EWT, IAH, JFK, LAX, LGA, MIA, ORD, PHL, PHX, and SFO.
 This drive is about eighty minutes.
 * It is also possible to rideshare or rent a car at Grand Junction (GJT).
 There are direct flights to GJT from AZA, DEN, DFW, LAS, LAX, PHX, SNA.
 This drive is about one hundred thirty minutes.